Berserk-Games/Tabletop-Simulator-API/docs/musicplayer.md

 ##Member Variables

-Like [Object member variables](object.md#member-variables), MusicPlayer has its own member variables.
-They allow for direct access to the MusicPlayer's property information without a helping function.
-Some are read-only.

 Variable | Description | Type
 -- | -- | :--
 <a class="anchor" id="loaded"></a>loaded | If all players loaded the current audioclip.
 Read only. | [<span class="tag boo"></span>](types.md)